oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 **NOTE:** For the Istio enabled domains, the operator already adds a network channel with localhost listen address.
 Hence additional network channels are not created for `kubectl port-forward` when Istio support is enabled.
 See [How Istio-enabled domains differ from regular domains]({{< relref "/userguide/istio/istio#how-istio-enabled-domains-differ-from-regular-domains" >}}) for more details.

-#### Terminating the port-forward session
+#### Terminating the port-forward connection
-A port-forward session is only active while the `kubectl port-forward` command is running.
-You can terminate the port-forward session by pressing CTRL+C in the terminal where the port-forward command is running.
+A port-forward connection is only active while the `kubectl port-forward` command is running.
+You can terminate the port-forward connection by pressing CTRL+C in the terminal where the port-forward command is running.
 If you run the command in the background, then you can kill the process with `kill -9 <pid>` command.

 ```
 $ ps -ef | grep port-forward